Kripanshu-Gupta/project2/README.md

 # New Project

-This project wa created from local sysytem
+This project was created from local sysytem
+Created by Kripanshu